On Frobenius Numbers of Shifted Power Sequences: Introduction

 \section{Introduction}

-Let $A=(a_1, a_2, \ldots, a_n)$ be a sequence of relative prime integers, each greater than or equal to 2.
-The Frobenius number $g(A)$ is the largest integer that cannot be expressed as a nonnegative linear combination of the elements in $A$.
-The determination of $g(A)$ has been the subject of extensive research.
-For an exhaustive treatment of the subject, see \cite{Ramrez Alfonsn}.
-When $n=2$, Sylvester \cite{J. J. Sylvester,J. J. Sylvester1} derived the formula $g(a_1,a_2)=a_1a_2-a_1-a_2$ in 1882.
+Let $A = (a_1, a_2, \ldots, a_n)$ be a sequence of relatively prime positive integers, each at least $2$.
+The Frobenius number $g(A)$, defined as the largest integer not representable as a nonnegative integer linear combination of elements in $A$, has been extensively studied.
+For a comprehensive treatment, see \cite{Ramrez Alfonsn}.
+When $n=2$, Sylvester \cite{J. J. Sylvester,J. J. Sylvester1} established the formula $g(a_1,a_2) = a_1a_2 - a_1 - a_2$ in 1882.
 For $n=3$, a formula involving rational functions was introduced by Denham \cite{G.Denham}, and further investigated by Tripathi \cite{A. Tripathi1}.
-However, for $n\geq 4$, a general formula for $g(A)$ remains elusive, although numerous special cases have been resolved (cf. \cite{M. Hujter,A. Brauer,Roberts1,E. S. Selmer,A. Tripathi2,A. L. Dulmage}).
-Computational approaches to the Frobenius number have been explored by Kannan \cite{R. Kannan} and Ramrez Alfonsn \cite{J. L. Ramrez Alfonsn}.
+However, for $n \geq 4$, no general formula for $g(A)$ is known, though numerous special cases have been resolved (cf. \cite{M. Hujter,A. Brauer,Roberts1,E. S. Selmer,A. Tripathi2,A. L. Dulmage}).
+Computational approaches have been explored by Kannan \cite{R. Kannan} and Ram\'irez Alfons\'in \cite{J. L. Ramrez Alfonsn}.

-Our main objective is to address an open problem posed by Einstein, Lichtblau, Strzebonski, and Wagon \cite{D. Einstein}.
-This problem concerns the characterization of $g(A)$ for the square sequence $A=(a, a+1^2, a+2^2, \ldots, a+k^2)$.
-In 2007, these authors analyzed the cases $k\in \{1,2,3,4,5,6,7\}$ using geometric algorithms and conjectured that the Frobenius number for this sequence admits a formula of the form $\frac{1}{k^2}(a^2+ca)-d$, where $c$ and $d$ are integers dependent on $k$ and the residue class of $a$ modulo $k^2$.
+Our primary objective is to resolve an open problem posed by Einstein, Lichtblau, Strzebonski, and Wagon \cite{D. Einstein}: characterizing $g(A)$ for the shifted square sequence $A = (a, a+1^2, a+2^2, \ldots, a+k^2)$.
+In 2007, these authors analyzed cases $k \in \{1,\dots,7\}$ using geometric algorithms and conjectured that $g(A)$ takes the form $\frac{1}{k^2}(a^2 + ca) - v$, where $c$ and $v$ are integers depending on $k$ and the residue class of $a$ modulo $k^2$, valid for sufficiently large $a$ (see \cite[Section 17]{D. Einstein}).

-We validate this conjecture by employing the combinatorial method introduced by Liu-Xin \cite{Liu-Xin}, drawing upon Lagrange's ``Four-Square Theorem" from Number Theory.

-To this end, we need to introduce some essential notation and results from \cite{Liu-Xin}.
-Throughout this paper, we denote the sets of all integers, non-negative integers, and positive integers by $\mathbb{Z}$, $\mathbb{N}$, and $\mathbb{P}$, respectively.
+We prove this conjecture using the combinatorial method developed by Liu-Xin \cite{Liu-Xin}, leveraging Lagrange's Four-Square Theorem from number theory.
+To this end, we recall essential notation and results from \cite{Liu-Xin}.
+Throughout, $\mathbb{Z}$, $\mathbb{N}$, and $\mathbb{P}$ denote the set of integers, nonnegative integers, and positive integers, respectively.